Back to Articles

 Not every second step should be delegated.

 Some steps require judgment, context, or accountability that cannot be transferred without risk.
-Errors in these steps do not fail immediately.
-They return later as reversals or escalations.
+These do not fail immediately.
+They return later as reversals, corrections, or escalations.

-Decisions that involve trade-offs, priorities, or external consequences must remain with you.
+Decisions that involve trade-offs, shifting priorities, or external consequences must remain with you.
+These steps define the outcome, not just the execution.

-A Personal Virtual Assistant can prepare inputs, structure options, and execute after the decision is made.
-The decision itself stays with the owner.
+A Personal Virtual Assistant can prepare inputs, structure options, and carry work forward after the decision is made.
+The decision itself remains with the owner.

 Use this rule: